slack-ruby/slack-api-explorer/README.md

 ## Usage

-Get help with `@slak help`.
+Get help with `slak help`.
 All the commands of [slack-ruby-client](https://github.com/dblock/slack-ruby-client#command-line-client) are supported.

 ## Contributing